Blake Lazarus: Playing career

 Lazarus played junior football with Eagle Vale St Andrews.
-His uncle is five time NRL Grand Final winner Glenn Lazarus.
+His uncle is five time rugby league Grand Final winner Glenn Lazarus.

 After injuries to Tim Moltzen and Robert Lui, Lazarus was chosen to make his debut in round six of the 2010 NRL season.
 He had one more appearance for the season against the Penrith Panthers.

 Having been released by Wests Tigers, Lazarus joined the Avignon Bisons in France at the end of the 2010 season.

 In 2011 Lazarus played for Newtown in the NSW Cup and also represented the Greek national side against Vanuatu.

 Lazarus again represented Greece in 2014, scoring 3 tries and kicking 8 goals from 9 attempts in a game against Thailand.